nv-legate/cunumeric/BUILD.md

 ## Using install.py

-For releases <= 22.07, the main method for building cuNumeric was the provided `install.py` script.
+For releases <= 22.07, the main method for building cuNumeric was the `install.py` script.
 Although the underlying implementation has significantly changed, `install.py` still supports the same usage and same set of flags.
 For a full list of flags, users can run:

 ```
-> ./install.py --help
+$ ./install.py --help
 ```

 ## Using Conda